YYaaang/OptionQuantlib/README.md

 ## Project Overview

-This project encapsulates QuantLib functionality into a more accessible Python interface, focusing on:
+This project use QuantLib functionality into a more accessible Python interface, focusing on:
 - European option pricing and analysis
 - Calendar and market conventions
 - Stock modeling (including Black-Scholes and other models)